gears1763-2/gears1763-2_Intro2Coding_Python3/README.md

     available in Python, which allows script execution to change depending on certain conditions.

+  * `6_Looping/` - Provides a treatment of some common looping statements available in Python, which allows for implementing repetitive operations using a concise notation.

   * [...]

 Note that the contents of this course are best viewed in your browser (in fact, directly